vatesfr/xen-orchestra/docs/acls.md

 # ACLs

-> ACLs are currently working for existing objects.
+> ACLs are permissions that apply to pre-existing objects.
 Only a super admin (XO administrator) can create objects.

 ACLs are the permissions for your users or groups.
-The ACLs view can be accessed in the "Settings".
+The ACLs view can be accessed in the "Settings" panel.

-1. Select the user or group you want to apply permissions on it
+1. Select the user or group you want to apply permissions on
 2. Select the object on which the permission will apply
 3. Choose the role for this ACL
 4. Click on "Create"